sacr1ficerq/order-book/README.md

-Baseline implementation of Order Book problem with `GTest`.
+Implementation of Order Book problem with `GTest`, `google-benchmark` and custom test generation.